 As for responsibilities, landlords are responsible for:

-- Maintaining the property's peace and quiet.
+- Maintaining the unit's peace and quiet.

 - Making requested repairs within a reasonable time frame after a tenant has requested them.